majek/idea/site/2012-07-25-magnet/main.md

 > generator.

-Having a sixth sense sounds exciting, but implanting a piece of metal in your body is quite aggressive.
-Even ignoring such details like finding a surgeon willing to perform the operation and getting a suitable magnet, the prospect of
+Having a sixth sense sounds exciting, but implanting a piece of metal in your body is quite invasive.
+Even ignoring such details like finding a surgeon willing to perform the operation, the prospects of a possible magnet corrosion and
-[not being able to get an MRI scan](http://news.ycombinator.com/item?id=3734200) is a serious downside.
+[not being able to get an MRI scan](http://news.ycombinator.com/item?id=3734200) are major downsides.

 Deciding that an implant may not be for me I started to wonder: why not to try "emulate" the thing?
 Of course, any kind of "emulation" is